aragon/aragon-apps/apps/agent/README.md

 ### 1.3.
 Vault

-The Agent app is a superset of the [Vault](../vault/README.md) contract, which means that it can store or transfer the tokens and Ether of the DAO in which it is installed.
+Agent is a superset of the [Vault](../vault/README.md) app, which means it can store or transfer the tokens and Ether of the DAO in which it is installed.
 Specifically, the following functions are available:

  - `deposit(address _token, uint256 _value)`
  - `transfer(address _token, address _to, uint256 _value)`